blomma/www.artsoftheinsane.com/_posts/2013-03-09-compatible.md

 In Stray i have two things, two structures to account for, one is UserDefaults and the other is our dear old friend CoreData.
 It would not be the end of the world if i lost track of UserDefaults but why settle and as for CoreData, that would be less good.
 So for UserDefaults i created a `stateCompatibilityLevel` key which stores the last migration done and for CoreData a Entity called Compatibility was created for the same reason.
 In the Info.plist i also created a `StrayCompatibilityLevel` which is used for holding the current level of migration.

-With that done i moved on to the code, i added a singleton called CompatibilityMigration which gets called in `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions`.
+With that done i moved on to the code, i added a singleton called CompatibilityMigration which gets called in `didFinishLaunchingWithOptions`.

 and in that wonderful singleton this little gem resides